thycotic/ss-docs/secret-templates/template-password-requirements/creating-a-custom-password-requirement/index.md

 1. Click the **Save** button.

 > **Note:** To set a custom password requirement for a specific secret, use the “Customize Password Requirement” in the Security tab of a secret.
-For details, see the [Secret Security Tab](#secret-security-tab) section.

 > **Note:** You can enable or disable the validation of manually entered passwords at the secret template level via the "Validate Password Requirements on Create" and "Validate Password Requirements on Edit" settings.